Study of the IC 443 region with the HAWC observatory: Discussion

 To test these estimates of the maximum proton energies, we perform an analysis using the Markov Chain Monte Carlo (MCMC) software \texttt{Naima} \citep{naima}.
 This software fits data to non-thermal emission models by optimizing the parameters of the parent particle spectra.
 Additionally, it calculates the Bayesian Information Criterion (BIC) for the models, which we use to compare and evaluate their performance.

 We incorporate observations from Fermi \citep{fermiIC443}, VERITAS \citep{veritasIC443}, MAGIC \citep{magicIC443}, and the results presented here.
-Additionally, the recently commissioned LHAASO detector---a gamma-ray observatory with better sensitivity above 10 TeV compared to HAWC---has reported extended emission in the region as part of its catalog search.
+As a side note, the recently commissioned LHAASO detector---a gamma-ray observatory with better sensitivity above 10 TeV compared to HAWC---has reported extended emission in the region as part of its catalog search.
 LHAASO observes a source with a width of $(0.59\pm0.08)^{\circ}$ located at coordinates 94.35$^{\circ}$, 22.57$^{\circ}$.
 Their analysis using LHAASO-WCDA data, based on a simple power-law model, yielded a differential particle flux at 3 TeV of (1.95$\pm$0.27)$\times10^{-13}$ TeV$^{-1}$ cm$^{-2}$ s$^{-1}$ with a spectral index of $-2.92\pm0.14$ in the energy range between 1~TeV to 25~TeV.
 An upper limit of 0.17~$\times10^{-15}$ TeV$^{-1}$ cm$^{-2}$ s$^{-1}$ at 50 TeV was set using LHAASO-KM2A~\citep{lhaasoCat}.
 However, further detailed analysis is required to determine whether this observation aligns with the morphology identified in our study.
 Therefore, we do not include the LHAASO data in our fitting (See appendix \ref{sec:lhaaso} where we test the LHAASO model with HAWC data).
 Based on the arguments outlined above, we use a pion decay model to explain the gamma-ray emission, similar to the approach in \cite{pionSNR}.
 We set the maximum energy values to 65 TeV and 1 PeV for the proton distribution for the test.
 The proton spectrum is modeled with both a broken power law and a power law with an exponential cutoff:

 where $A$ is the normalization of the spectrum at energy $E_0$; $\alpha_1$ and $\alpha_2$ are the spectral indices before and after the break energy $E_{\rm break}$, while $\alpha$ is the spectral index in the exponential cutoff model; $E_{\rm cutoff}$ is the cutoff energy.
-The fitted parameters results after running the aforementioned models are shown in Table \ref{tab:hadronicModel}.
+Since the target material needs to be considered, we assume an effective gas density $n$ of 20~cm$^{-3}$.
+This is the same value used in \cite{pionSNR}, which is estimated by considering the mass of the shocked gas ($\sim10^3\,M_{\odot}$) and the size of the remnant which ($\sim10$~pc).
+Furthermore, \cite{spectroIC443} made measurements which are consistent with this value.
+The fitted parameters results after running the aforementioned models are shown in Table \ref{tab:hadronicModel} together with the constraints that we use.
+The values of these constrains are similar to the ones in \cite{MWGSNR}, except for the spectral indices since the HAWC data suggest that they can be larger than 3.